bradhowes/auv3-support/README.md

 [EventProcessor][ep] template class that provides a complete foundation for a C++ DSP kernel that can be used in Swift and put in [AudioUnitAdapter][aua] container.

+Some of the components use [The Composable Architecture (TCA)[tca] for Swift by the [Point-Free][pf] team to structure the components into features that are composable and well-tested.

 # Demo App

 There is a [demo app](AUv3Demo) that illustrates how to use the [AUv3Host][h] and [AUv3Component][c] modules.